sfvicente/RestApiBestPractices/Docs/HTTPStatusCodes.md

 <br><br>

-### Return `502 Bad Gateway` when the server, acting as a gateway or proxy, receives an invalid response from an inbound server.
+### Always return `502 Bad Gateway` when the server, acting as a gateway or proxy, receives an invalid response from an inbound server.

 // TODO: add description